r00ta/blogging-maas/content/troubleshooting/performance/_index.md

 The `maasserver_events` table is a table that stores all the events that happen in MAAS.
 It's a good idea to clean it regularly as it can grow quite large and it does not have any retention policy.

-My suggestion would be to keep only the latest 20% of events for every machine.
+My suggestion would be to keep only the latest 20% of events for every machine (see [here](https://bugs.launchpad.net/maas/+bug/2044895/comments/5) for the reference).
 You can do this with the following query:

 ```sql
 WITH node_records AS (